15 of the best books for women to read in 2023

 Enchantment: Awakening Wonder in an Anxious Age by Katherine May

-Enchantment is full of gentle inspiration for when you feel exhausted, directionless, or out of tune with the world’s wonder and awe, offering one of the best new books for women to read.
+From Katherine May, the bestselling author of Wintering, comes this gorgeous new non-fiction book for 2023.
+Enchantment is full of gentle inspiration for when you feel exhausted, directionless, or out of tune with the world’s wonder and awe, offering a balm for the soul from someone who’s been there.

 We All Want Impossible Things by Catherine Newman